Missed Child Support Payments in Australia? Your Legal Options Explained

 Option 1: Contact Services Australia for Enforcement

-If you use the Child Support Collect option, Services Australia can take a range of enforcement actions if payments are missed, including:
+If you use the Child Support Collect option, Services Australia can take a range of enforcement actions where a child support debt has accrued.
+These include:

-• Garnishing wages: Deducting payments directly from the payer’s salary
+• Garnishing wages: Deducting payments directly from the liable parent’s salary

-• Tax return interception: Seizing tax refunds to cover unpaid support
+• Tax return interception: Seizing tax refunds to reduce child support arrears

-• Legal penalties: Fines or legal proceedings against persistent non-payers
+• Legal penalties: Initiating proceedings against persistent non-payers

 They may also:

-• Prevent overseas travel by placing a Departure Prohibition Order (DPO)
+• Prevent overseas travel by issuing a Departure Prohibition Order

 Option 2: Registering a Private Agreement With the Court